odysseyindia/odyssey-tours/content/english/tim/itineraries/best-marigold-hotel-tour/_index.md

           Chittaurgarh was sacked by a stronger enemy, and on each occasion the men rode out to certain death, while the women committed johar by throwing themselves and their children onto a huge funeral pyre.
-The immense stretch of Chittaurgarh’s walls and ruined palaces relate the saga of innumerable sieges and heroism.
+The immense stretch of Chittaurgarh's walls and ruined palaces relate the saga of innumerable sieges and heroism.
       - type: city
         url: /destinations/india/states/rajasthan/cities/bijaipur/